 Landing his dream job

-“My job is the perfect marriage between the knowledge I gained from the Airport Operations program and my previous life,” he says.
-In this role, he says he acts as a liaison between the Vancouver Airport Authority and the federal government.
-Kenneth may be involved in any number of issues, including legislation around transportation, the environment, people with disabilities, borders, and US customs.
-His work focuses on the cause of the flying public, working with airlines and the federal government to make flying a more pleasant experience for everyone.
+“The job is the perfect marriage between the knowledge I gained from the Airport Operations program and my previous life,” he says.
+This role acts as a liaison between the Vancouver Airport Authority and the federal government, and may be involved in any number of issues, including legislation around transportation, the environment, people with disabilities, borders, and US customs.
+The senior advisor focuses on the cause of the flying public, working with airlines and the federal government to make flying a more pleasant experience for everyone.

 After achieving a 95-per cent average at BCIT, earning five scholarships and awards during his time at the institute, being chosen as valedictorian for his graduating class, and serving as the BCIT student representative on the BC Aviation Council Communications Committee, he was more than qualified for his new role at North America’s top-ranked airport.
 He became a BCIT alumnus in February 2019.
 Later that same year, BCIT awarded him the prestigious Lieutenant Governor’s Award for Trades, recognizing him for his outstanding achievement and leadership as a student.

 “Did you know that at any given moment in time, there are one million people in the sky?” he says after being asked why he loves aviation so much.
 “There is something so romantic and amazing about it…that you’ve got a 175,000-lb plane that can take off just like that.”